 The Audit Committee oversees the Company's financial reporting process on behalf of the Board.
 Management has the primary responsibility for the financial statements and the reporting process.
-The Company's independent registered public accounting firm is responsible for expressing an opinion on the conformity of the Company's audited consolidated financial statements to generally accepted accounting principles.
+The Company's independent registered public accounting firm is responsible for expressing an opinion on the conformity of the Company's audited consolidated financial statements to GAAP.